PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/Deploy2Azure.md

 # Deploy to Microsoft Azure using the Azure Developer CLI

 > This information can be used with the samples from multiple chapters.
-Tested with chapter 12.

 > This will change with .NET Aspire Preview 4.
 Instructions created with .NET Aspire Preview 3 and Azure Developer CLI (azd) 1.6.1.